argoproj-labs/training-material/argo-workflows/templates/work.md

 A **script template** allows you to run a script in a container.
 This is very similar to a container template, but when you've added a script to it.

-Every type of templates that does work does it by running a pod.
+Every type of template that does work, does so by running a pod.
 So you can use `kubectl` to view these pods:

 `kubectl get pods -l workflows.argoproj.io/workflow`{{execute}}